-- Systematic understanding of complex psychological problems faced by people in a variety of contexts, ranging from biological aetiology through to those emanating from psychosocial factors; - Comprehension of current issues of working with clients from a diverse range of backgrounds (reflecting the demographic characteristics of the population), as well as having individual differences (e.g. challenging behaviour, intellectual difficulties, disability); - Understanding of biopsychosocial foundations of health, illness, disease, as well as to how they may influence acute and long-term behaviour; - Assessment and critical evaluation of psychological theories underpinning the genesis of human problems and appraisal of ways of dealing with the presenting issues; - Capacity to design appropriate strategies and interventions with a client, evidencing advanced levels of psychological theory and research in the validation of the application, whether original or adapted from previous work; - Understanding of how knowledge outcomes apply in work-based situations, with ethical, policy and legal issues also having a bearing on your work with clients; - Demonstration of detailed knowledge and understanding of the principles underlying quantitative and qualitative research strategies and analysis, critically evaluating the strengths and weaknesses of each for specific contexts and applications. - Understanding of forensic psychology in terms of theory and practice.
+- Systematic understanding of complex psychological problems faced by people in a variety of contexts, ranging from biological aetiology through to those emanating from psychosocial factors; - Comprehension of current issues of working with clients from a diverse range of backgrounds (reflecting the demographic characteristics of the population), as well as having individual differences (e.g. challenging behaviour, intellectual difficulties, disability); - Understanding of the foundations of health, illness, disease, as well as to how they may influence acute and long-term behaviour; - Assessment and critical evaluation of psychological theories underpinning the genesis of human problems and appraisal of ways of dealing with the presenting issues; - Capacity to design appropriate strategies and interventions with a client, evidencing advanced levels of psychological theory and research in the validation of the application, whether original or adapted from previous work; - Understanding of how knowledge outcomes apply in work-based situations, with ethical, policy and legal issues also having a bearing on your work with clients; - Demonstration of detailed knowledge and understanding of the principles underlying quantitative and qualitative research strategies and analysis, critically evaluating the strengths and weaknesses of each for specific contexts and applications. - Understand the core subspecialties within forensic psychology and how forensic psychologists work as professional practitioners in a variety of settings within the criminal justice system.